As oil recovers, U.S. firms descend on the Permian Basin in West Texas

 Many storage yards are only half full - meaning more equipment is in the field.

-Chevron Corp (CVX.N), which controls more than 1 million acres of Permian land, last year opened a new regional office in Midland.
-EOG Resources Inc (EOG.N) and Occidental Petroleum Corp (OXY.N) have office expansion plans of their own.
+Chevron Corp, which controls more than 1 million acres of Permian land, last year opened a new regional office in Midland.
+EOG Resources Inc and Occidental Petroleum Corp have office expansion plans of their own.

-Concho Resources Inc (CXO.N), which is headquartered in Midland, has been renovating and expanding its downtown Midland offices and funding community projects, including a $400,000 makeover of a downtown park.
+Concho Resources Inc, which is headquartered in Midland, has been renovating and expanding its downtown Midland offices and funding community projects, including a $400,000 makeover of a downtown park.

 The job market has roared back.